Florence Schechter

-Florence Schechter is a British activist who is the founder of the Vagina Museum and was director from 2017 to 2024.
+Florence Schechter is a British activist and politician, who is also the founder of the Vagina Museum and was director from 2017 to 2024.
+She has served as a Green Party councillor for Brownswood ward in Hackney Council since May 2026.
+She is also cabinet member for Finance, Resident Services and Digital.

 She is also a consultant, science communicator, and public speaker.
-She is currently the Director: Creative Programmes and Collections at Museum of the Home.
 Her debut book, V: An Empowering Celebration of the Vulva and Vagina, was published by Penguin Random House in March 2023.

 Early life and education

 Schechter's father is Klezmer musician Grigori Schechter.
 She graduated from the University of Birmingham in 2014 with a BSc in Biochemistry.

 Prior to the Vagina Museum, she interned at the BBC show QI.